- Coton de Tulear Puppy Overview

 We earn a commission if you make a purchase, at no additional cost to you.

-Joint Health of the Coton de Tulear Puppy
+Joint Health of the Coton de Tulear

-A luxating patella is recognized as a dislocated knee joint.
-This can be an excruciating condition for your Coton de Tulear, and they might feel the knee popping in and out constantly.
-In addition, because of the compact size of your Coton de Tulear, the joints in their body are developed pretty small, making them more prone to this health condition.
-The symptoms of luxating patellas in the Coton de Tulear include the inability to bend the knee, limping, pain when moving the leg, not being comfortable with the exercise, and failure to run or jump.
+A luxating patella is a dislocated knee joint.
+This is an excruciating condition for your coton de Tulear, and they feel the knee popping in and out constantly.
+Because of the compact size of your coton de Tulear, the joints in their body are small, making them more prone to this condition.
+The symptoms of luxating patellas include the inability to bend the knee, limping, pain when moving the leg, not being comfortable with exercise, and failure to run or jump.

 Treatment & Care